capi5k/capi5k/README.md

 # At a glance

-This are typical workflows in use in capi5k.
+These are typical workflows in use in capi5k.

 ## Run an experiment